Expert care for living kidney donors and living kidney transplant recipients

-After you see a surgeon and the CT scan is completed, the results of your evaluation will be presented to the UWMC Living Kidney Donation Selection Committee.
+After you see a surgeon and the CT scan is completed, the results of your evaluation will be presented to the UW Medical Center Living Kidney Donation Selection Committee.
 At this meeting, the Committee will determine if you are a candidatie for a living donor surgery.
 The committee members will determine whether you are medically able to undergo the transplant procedure, and if you have shown that you have the social, financial and support resources for the donation.

 The committee will decide one of three outcomes:

 - Accept you as a donor.

-- Not to accept you for donation and explain why you were not accepted.
+- Not accept you for donation and explain why you were not accepted.

 You will be contacted about the decision within 10 business days of your presentation to the committee.

 Once you are approved as a donor, we will schedule your surgery based upon your schedule, the operating room schedule and the recipient’s schedule.
 During your pre-operative appointment, your surgeon will review the procedure and related risks again.

 After your surgery, you will recover at the hospital (inpatient unit) unit.
 The length of your stay in the hospital typically varies between two and four days, and will depend on the rate of your recovery and/or complications after surgery.

 After you leave the hospital, you will still be recovering.
 For the first eight to twelve weeks, your doctor will recommend limiting your daily activities.

-You will meet with the living donor team approximately 9 to 12 days after surgery for a post-operative appointments and blood/urine tests.
+You will meet with the living donor team approximately nine to 12 days after surgery for a post-operative appointments and blood/urine tests.
 For your continued health, we also request that you to have an exam and lab tests at three to six months, one year and two years after donation.
 These follow-up appointments can be at UW Medical Center or with your primary care provider.
 It is also important to maintain long-term follow-up with your primary care provider.

 At UW Medicine, our multidisciplinary team ensures you get the best care possible during the Living Kidney Donation (LKD) process.
 Here are some of the people you’ll meet with: